orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 *Assigns proceeds to beneficiary and primary receiver, accounting for royalty.
 Used by `purchase()` and `finalizeAuction()`.
 Fund deducation should happen before calling this function.
-Receiver might be beneficiary if no split is needed.
+Receiver might be beneficiary if no split is needed.*
-MAXIMUM_PRICE to prevent potential overflows in math.
-Emits `PriceUpdate`.*

 ```solidity